sunsetoversunset/frontend-app/public/storiesassets/stories/README.md

 ## Story metadata

-The title, author, header image, and date for each story is stored in the `/public/storiesassets/stories.json` file using the following format.
+The title, author, header image, image positioning, and date for each story is stored in the `/public/storiesassets/stories.json` file using the following format.
 The published is there so a story can be built and put on the web without appearing on the stories page.

 ```
 export type StoryMetadata = {